West Palm Beach, Florida

 Truck transportation (18.1%): Moving cargo and freight over highways and interstates is a growing industry in Palm Beach County.
 That spells opportunity for truck drivers, material movers, and diesel engine mechanics.

-Food services and drinking places (16.7%): Restaurants, bars, and nightclubs around West Palm Beach will continue to need new workers to serve both local residents and visitors from other areas.
+Food services and drinking places (16.7%): Restaurants, bars, and nightclubs around West Palm Beach will continue to need workers to serve both residents and visitors from other areas.

-Administrative and support services (16.3%): This sector encompasses workers who provide key support in areas like office administration, security, and cleaning.
+Administrative and support services (16.3%): This sector encompasses workers who provide essential support in office administration, security, and cleaning.
 Landscaping workers, office clerks, and security guards could see new opportunities.

 Careers Related to the Industries Above